Tate blueshift and vanishing for Real oriented cohomology: Abstract

 \section{Abstract}

-We study the Tate construction for certain Real oriented cohomology theories.
-First, we show that after suitable completion, the Tate construction with respect to a trivial $\z/2$-action on height $n$ Real Johnson-Wilson theory splits into a wedge of height $n-1$ Real Johnson-Wilson theories.
-Our result simultaneously recovers a blueshift result of Ando-Morava-Sadofsky for (classical) Johnson-Wilson theory and extends a blueshift result of Greenlees-May for real topological K-theory to all chromatic heights.
-Second, we prove that the Tate construction with respect to a trivial finite group action on Real Morava K-theory vanishes, generalizing a Tate vanishing result of Greenlees and Sadofsky for (classical) Morava K-theory.
-In the process of proving our results, we develop the theory of completions of module spectra over Real complex cobordism, $C_2$-equivariant chromatic Bousfield localizations, and parametrized Tate constructions.
+We study transchromatic phenomena for the Tate construction of Real oriented cohomology theories.
+First, we show that after suitable completion, the Tate construction with respect to a trivial $\z/2$-action on height $n$ Real Johnson--Wilson theory splits into a wedge of height $n-1$ Real Johnson--Wilson theories.
+This is the first example of Tate blueshift at all chromatic heights outside of the complex oriented setting.
+Second, we prove that the Tate construction with respect to a trivial finite group action on Real Morava K-theory vanishes, refining a classical Tate vanishing result of Greenlees--Sadofsky.
+In the course of proving these results, we develop some ideas in equivariant chromatic homotopy theory (e.g., completions of module spectra over Real cobordism, $C_2$-equivariant chromatic Bousfield localizations) and apply the parametrized Tate construction.